By Dr. Benjamin Sutker

 Your physician may prescribe stronger NSAID medication or cortisone-type medication.
 In addition, a cortisone injection into the joint may relieve pain and inflammation and allow you to function more comfortably with the additional conservative treatments.
 For patients who continue to have symptoms despite conservative treatment, then surgical reconstruction of the joint is an option.

-Dr. Sutker performs a total joint reconstruction, also known as a “CMC arthroplasty” or “LRTI” (ligament reconstruction tendon interposition) procedure.
+Dr. Sutker performs a total joint reconstruction, also known as a “Atrium Health - Carolinas Medical Center arthroplasty” or “LRTI” (ligament reconstruction tendon interposition) procedure.